at-cs-ubbcluj-ro/group-project-at-2019-tamao/README.md

 Also please fill the following details:

-- Team name:
+- Team name: Tamao
-- Students (SCS username - Name):
+- Students (SCS username - Name): Corina Todoran, Dávid Leiti, Ciprian Cuibus Alexandru Buhai.

 Project idea:
+The aim of the project is to demonstrate how to use a water sensor and raindrop module to measure the water level.
+We take the input of a water sensor, which was placed in a container, such that we can detect water raising/lowering.
+We also have a raindrop module, which detects drops of water that fall on it and after a (programmable) number of drops adds an entry to the cloud database (Firebase).
+The companion phone application sends the user a notification when a new value entries the database.

 =============